secretstartups/handbook/sales/club/index.html.md

 If you have a family member or child that requires 24 hour care, or some other unique circumstance that jeopardizes your ability to attend, we can explore exceptions.
 For additional information, please reach out to Cheri Holmes and Libby Schulze via email.

-**When will we announce Club 2021 winners?**
+**When will we announce Club 2022 winners?**

-Winners for President’s Club 2021 will be announced during the Awards Dinner at Sales Kickoff (SKO) taking place from Feb 8-12, 2021.
+Winners for President’s Club 2022 will be announced during the Awards Dinner at Sales Kickoff (SKO) taking place in February 2022.
 For more information about SKO, please see [this Handbook page](/handbook/sales/training/SKO/).

 Reference: [GitLab Events Code of Conduct](https://about.gitlab.com/company/culture/contribute/coc/)